 - Yesterday we received their confirmation declining to take part.

-Based on our extensive experience, since establishing MI in 2012, of contacting hundreds of organizations to introduce a mature perspective, we have come to expect an unwillingness to confront this ultimate question of their value and the part people play.
+Based on our extensive experience, we have come to expect an unwillingness to confront this ultimate question of value and the part people play.
 It is an obvious, Catch 22 situation.
-Immature organizations cannot realize what they are missing from a lack of maturity unless they mature.
-We accept that there is often a natural, human reluctance to embrace change but, nevertheless, history constantly reminds us that change will out in the end.
-We also accept that the state of the corporate world today, with its heavy emphasis on presenting a positive image or brand, is wary of any criticism but should we have a right to expect a more positive reaction from institutions whose raison d’être is learning?
+Immature organizations cannot realize what they are missing unless and until they mature and the academic world is certainly immature in terms of its willingness and capability for managing academics.
+We accept that there is often a natural, human reluctance to embrace change but should we not have a right to expect a more positive reaction from institutions whose raison d’être is learning and where costs are rising significantly?

 When we do receive a response, it is often a referral to the HR director.
 This was the case with Oxford.
 We gathered some evidence to check whether his ‘HR Strategy’ had moved away from the sort of practices cited in the Harvard study; but it proved be very typical in its lack of evidence, measurement and causal diagnostics.
 How does this sit with the many Dons at Oxford whose ‘religion’ is the scientific method?
 Are they aware just how unscientific and unprofessional their people management is?